Fine Tuning Argument

 As for things like the size of the moon, or the convenience of Jupiter sweeping the solar system clear of asteroids, or the lack of eccentricity of the star Sol in orbiting the galactic center, et cetera, all we can do is observe that life as we know it could not have arisen if these factors are necessary for life to arise.

 If there is only one planet of one star in one solar system per galaxy with these characteristics, that means there are, on average, two hundred billion earthlike worlds in the visible universe.
-If we further say that only spiral galaxies allow for galactic orbits conducive to life as we know it, this number drops to one hundred twenty billion.
+If we limit the hypothetical to say that only spiral galaxies allow for galactic orbits conducive to life as we know it, this number drops to one hundred twenty billion.

 However, I do note that, so far, we have found not one iota of evidence that life exists outside of our earthly sphere, not even a hint of a hint.